- Tour colorful Murano & Burano Islands

 Day 2: Venice Walking Tour

 Experience Venice's highlights with a guided walking tour.
 Start at Piazza San Marco (St. Mark's Square), the heart of the city's cultural and administrative district.
-There, see Palazzo Ducale (Doge's Palace), a Venetian Gothic palace built as the primary residence for the Doge of Venice in 1340.
-The palace stands on the Piazza San Marco, but don't just view it from the outside- its resplendent interior decor and priceless works of art make it a must-see for history and architecture buffs.
+Tour Palazzo Ducale (Doge's Palace), a Venetian Gothic palace built as the primary residence for the Doge of Venice in 1340.
+The palace stands on Piazza San Marco, and its resplendent interior decor and priceless works of art make it a must-see for history and architecture buffs.

 After the morning's tour, grab lunch at one of the city's many cafes before spending the afternoon exploring.